julioarhernandez/purevanity/src/_includes/service-pages/cellulite.md

 <p class="services-details-two__text-2">
    Cellulite Reduction therapy is a non-invasive treatment designed to target and reduce the appearance of cellulite.
-This therapy utilizes hyperdilute Radiesse to improve skin texture and firmness, resulting in smoother, more even skin.
+This therapy utilizes hyperdilute Radiesse® to improve skin texture and firmness, resulting in smoother, more even skin.
 It's ideal for individuals looking to enhance skin tone and reduce the dimpled appearance often associated with cellulite.
 </p>
 <p class="services-details-two__text-2">
    The treatment is popular among those seeking to improve body contours and enhance skin smoothness in areas commonly affected, such as the thighs, hips, and abdomen.
 With minimal downtime and effective results, this approach offers a comfortable and efficient solution.